 David wrote extensively on biblical counselling and on the relationship between faith and psychology.
 His books Seeing with New Eyes and Speaking Truth in Love probe the implications of Scripture and help us understand people and how to counsel them.
 Good and Angry: Redeeming Anger, Irritation, Complaining, and Bitterness was published in 2016, How Does Sanctification Work and Making All Things New: Restoring Joy to the Sexually Broken in 2017, and God’s Grace in Your Suffering in 2018.
-Safe and Sound: Standing Firm in Spiritual Battles, which he was working on when he died is scheduled to be released in autumn 2019.
+Safe and Sound: Standing Firm in Spiritual Battles, which he was working on when he died was published in autumn 2019.

-Each “week” of the course includes a two- to three-hour videoed lecture, assigned reading and interaction with the other students through an online discussion board (8% of final grade).
+Each “week” of the course includes a two- to three-hour videoed lecture, assigned reading and interaction with the other students through an online discussion board.

-Progress is assessed by written assignments (due dates are in the course schedule) and a final case study exam.
+Progress is assessed by written assignments (due dates are in the course schedule) and a final exam.